Are there Online MHA Programs that Waive or Do Not Require the GRE?

 Based on the ACHE Healthcare Leadership Alliance competency model, the University of Scranton’s online MHA program provides graduates with expertise in business, leadership, communication management, relationship management, and the healthcare environment.

-The program is made up of 47 credits.
+The program consists of 47 credits.
 Students may add an MHA specialization in global health or health informatics.
-These specializations incorporate six more credits into the curriculum for a total of 53 credits and incorporate 150 hours of fieldwork.
+These specializations add 6 more credits to the curriculum, for a total of 53 credits, and include 150 hours of fieldwork.
 The core curriculum includes courses such as healthcare law; human resources management; healthcare economics and policy; leadership in healthcare organizations; administrative issues; healthcare operations and quality; healthcare ethics; and healthcare IT management.

 The major admission requirements for the program include a bachelor’s degree from an accredited college or university with a minimum GPA of 3.0, official transcripts from all previously attended institutions, a current resume, three years of work experience, and three letters of recommendation.
 GMAT or GRE scores are not required for admission.